SFTP / SSH

 Installation

 The SFTP integration is distributed as a Plakar package.
-It can be installed either by downloading a pre-built package or by building it from source.

 Install the SFTP package: